boltops-tools/jack/docs/_docs/jack-deploy.md

 title: jack deploy
 ---

-So far we have been using an empty folder as our project to mainly demonstrate jack's abiliy to download and managed configuration files.
-Jack can also deploy applications to the Elastic Beanstalk environments.
+So far we have been using an empty folder as our project to mainly demonstrate jack's ability to download and manage configuration files.
+Jack can also deploy application code to the Elastic Beanstalk environment.
 For this next step, we will deploy a small test sinatra app available on GitHub at [tongueroo/sinatra](https://github.com/tongueroo/sinatra).

 Clone the project and cd into it: